Man of steel

 Jerry Siegel’s original Superman is almost invisible today, obscured by his radio and then TV adaptation, by his retooling into a patriotic warrior during World War 2, and by a certain skillful blandness characteristic of 1960s DC.
 It’s hard to remember he was a street super, a tough guy with hardly any powers or science fiction trappings – no eyebeams, no flying, no Fortress of Solitude, no kryptonite.
 He was quite the scofflaw, kidnapping politicians to teach them a lesson about poverty and fightin’ crooked governors’ goons, admittedly a bit thuggish himself, and standing up for justice as he, Superman, not the establishment, saw it.
 Those politics were real then, and it was all about now I have some power, and always, always breaking those chains.

 Next: BONUS POST: Looking for a hero

-Posted on April 12, 2015, in Heroics, Politics dammit, The 70s me and tagged Angela Davis, Billy Graham, Black Guerrilla Army, Black Panther, Black Panther Party, blaxploitation, Christopher St. John, Coonskin 1975 film, draft resistance, Eldridge Cleaver, FOOM, George Jackson, George Tuska, Guy Colwell, Hero for Hire, Huey Newton, Inner City Romance, Jerry SIegel, Jonathan Jackson, Luke Cage, Maulana Karenga, Muhammad Ali, Nation of Islam, Ralph Bakshi, Shaft 1971 film, Soledad Brothers Defense Committee, Steve Englehart, Superman, Weather.
+Posted on April 12, 2015, in Heroics, Politics dammit, The 70s me and tagged Angela Davis, Billy Graham, Black Guerrilla Army, Black Panther, Black Panther Party, blaxploitation, Christopher St. John, Coonskin 1975 film, Don McGregor, draft resistance, Eldridge Cleaver, FOOM, George Jackson, George Tuska, Guy Colwell, Hero for Hire, Huey Newton, Inner City Romance, Jerry SIegel, Jonathan Jackson, Luke Cage, Maulana Karenga, Muhammad Ali, Nation of Islam, Ralph Bakshi, Shaft 1971 film, Soledad Brothers Defense Committee, Steve Englehart, Superman, Weather.
 Bookmark the permalink.
 13 Comments.